KremlevLev/LSTM-CICIDS2018/README.md

 # Network Intrusion Detection System (NIDS) using LSTM

 This project implements a Deep Learning model to detect network intrusions using the **CIC-IDS-2018** dataset.
-The model is built with **PyTorch** and leverages an **LSTM** architecture to classify network traffic.
+The model is built with **PyTorch** and leverages an **LSTM** architecture to classify network traffic

 ##  Key Features
 *   **Large-scale Data Handling:** Implemented efficient data loading and memory optimization (downcasting, sampling, and garbage collection) to process massive CSV files within Kaggle's RAM limits.